craft-forge/filament-translation-manager-docs/README.md

 ## Installation

-Translation Manager is distributed via [Anystack](https://checkout.anystack.sh/translation-manager).
-After purchase, activate the license in the Anystack account and follow the installation instructions provided there.
+This plugin is distributed via [Anystack](https://checkout.anystack.sh/translation-manager).
+After purchase, activate the license in your Anystack account and follow the installation steps below.

 **1. Configure Composer.** Add the Anystack repository to `composer.json`: